DavidRandallPeters/UnrealEngine/UE4_014_Labyrinth-L_Packaging.md

 - Change the folder name to something more suitable or pull its contents out and delete the folder

+- Rename the executable file to reflect your own game title

 - **Launch your game and play it!!**

 <br><br>